 After passing the bar, Mr. Clark and his family moved to Northern California so that he could gain more practical litigation experience by representing consumers in products liability and wrongful death actions for one of the largest consumer firms in California.

 Shortly thereafter, Mr. Clark opened his own practice specializing in the representation of employees against employers.
-In 2009, Mr. Clark opened offices in San Francisco and San Rafael, and has recently opened an office in Los Angeles.
+In 2009, Mr. Clark opened offices in San Francisco and San Rafael, and in January 2013 opened an office in Los Angeles.

 I highly endorse this "rising star" in the California Employment Law community.
 In my opinion, Tyler and the law firm he is working out of -- the deRubertis law firm -- are among the top 1% of California employment law firms who know how to prep a case for trial .
 Unlike some "paper tiger" lawyers who shun trials, these guys will co-counsel on cases at the 11th hour and get ready for jury trials on very short notice.
 Their results, in many cases, have proven to be extraordinary.
 Again, I am honored to recommend Tyler to potential clients and to employment lawyers who need help getting ready for trial.

 |Award Name||Grantor||Date Granted|

 |Rising Star - Top 2.5% of attorneys under 40 years old||Southern California Super Lawyers||2015|

 |Rising Star - Top 2.5% of attorneys under 40 years old||Northern California Super Lawyers||2015|

 |Rising Star - Top 2.5% of attorneys under 40 years old||Northern California Super Lawyers||2014|

 |Rising Star - Top 2.5% of attorneys under 40 years old||Northern California Super Lawyers||2013|

 |Witken Award - Legal Research & Writing: Oral Advocacy||Witkin Legal Institute||2006|